aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 What will be changed?
 ---------------------
 In this proposal, we will be providing a new command, ``sam publish app``, which takes a SAM template as input and publishes an application to AWS Serverless Application Repository using applicaiton metadata specified in the template.
-Customers just need to provide application metadata information in the template, then ``sam package`` will handle uploading local files to S3, and ``sam publish app`` will create the app in Serverless Application Repository.
+Customers need to provide application metadata information in the template, then ``sam package`` will handle uploading local files to S3, and ``sam publish app`` will create the app in Serverless Application Repository.
 We will also provide sharing options to set application permission policies.
-This command will greatly simplify the exsiting publishing experience.

 Success criteria for the change